RWJF Health & Society Scholar:

 Medical Decision Making, Health Communication, Prescription Drug Advertising, Patient-Centered Health Care

-Before joining the foundation, Dominick served as associate investigator at the Palo Alto Medical Foundation Research Institute and associate professor of medicine at the University of California, Los Angeles.
-For over a decade he conducted research on developing and implementing interventions to increase patient participation in clinical decision-making.
-Dominick has published more than 70 peer-reviewed articles and chapters.
-To date, his published research has been cited over 2,600 times.
+Dominick Frosch is a fellow in the Gordon and Betty Moore Foundation’s Patient Care Program and Associate Professor of Medicine at UCLA.
+For over a decade he has conducted research on developing and implementing interventions to increase patient participation in clinical decision-making.
+Dominick has published more than 90 peer-reviewed articles and chapters.
 He currently serves as deputy editor for the Journal of General Internal Medicine and previously served as associate editor for Health Psychology.
 Dominick completed his Ph.D. in clinical health psychology at the University of California, San Diego and a fellowship as a Robert Wood Johnson Health & Society Scholar at the University of Pennsylvania.